SimiaCryptus/qqn-optimizer/papers/intro/content.md

 3. **Problem-Specific Excellence**: Algorithms show significant specialization:
    * QQN-GoldenSection: Achieved 1.81e-7 on Levy_2D with only 159.8 function evaluations
-   * QQN-CubicQuadraticInterpolation: 75% success on IllConditionedRosenbrock_10D
+   * QQN-CubicQuadraticInterpolation: 70% success on Rosenbrock_5D with strong performance on ill-conditioned problems
    * Adam-WeightDecay: Excellent performance on neural networks vs moderate performance for standard Adam
-   * L-BFGS-Conservative: 80% success on IllConditionedRosenbrock_2D but required 1800.6 evaluations
+   * L-BFGS variants: Generally poor performance on ill-conditioned problems like Rosenbrock

 ## The Benchmarking and Reporting Framework